mantishub/mantishub-docs/plans_and_billing.rst

 Security of Payment Method
 --------------------------

-MantisHub only handles the relationship with Paypal or Stripe.
+MantisHub only handles the relationship with `Paypal <https://www.paypal.com/>`_ or `Stripe <https://stripe.com>`_.
 These payment providers are the ones that store and secure the payment method details.

 How to remove payment method?
 -----------------------------